Borrower Rights and Repayment Options

 To learn about your repayment options, you can review available payment methods or contact a Delta representative.

-- If you have an account with United Student Aid Funds (USA Funds) or the Northwest Education Loan Assocati (NELA), please contact us at (855) 282-5983.
+- If you have an account with United Student Aid Funds (USA Funds), Northwest Education Loan Assocati (NELA) or Great Lakes Higher Education Corporation, please contact us at (855) 282-5983.

 - If you have an account with Educational Credit Management Corporation (ECMC), please contact us at (877) 271-5205.

 - For all other accounts, please contact us at (800) 688-6337.

 In addition to the repayment options offered by Delta, you may be eligible to resolve your federal student loan through the loan rehabilitation program.
 To be eligible for rehabilitation, you will first need to agree upon a reasonable and affordable payment plan with Delta.

 Your loan will not be considered rehabilitated until you have voluntarily made nine agreed-upon payments on time over a 10-month period and the loan has been purchased by a lender.
 It is important to understand that your creditor may add any outstanding collection costs to the principal balance, thus increasing the total amount you owe.